 How to serve

-Serve the marinated spicy ahi tuna on cooked or crispy sushi rice, with various toppings in a poke bowl, or you can enjoy it on its own as a snack.
+Serve the marinated spicy tuna on cooked sushi rice with various toppings for a healthy poke bowl, pair the spicy tuna poke with crispy sushi rice, or you can enjoy it on its own as a snack.

-You can experiment with using smoked salmon or an aburi-style (torched) salmon if you don't like raw fish.
+You can experiment with using smoked salmon or an aburi-style (torched) salmon if you don't like raw fish, or sashimi grade salmon.

 For accuracy and precision in baking recipes, use weight (metric) measurements when available.